theohudson24/cleanthestreets/README.md

 ## API Routes

 The app includes API routes at `/api/reports`:

 - `GET /api/reports` - Fetch all reports
 - `POST /api/reports` - Create a new report

-**Note**: The current implementation uses in-memory storage.
-For production, connect to a database.
+**Note**: The API is now backed by **Postgres + Prisma** for persistent storage in local development.
+See the "Database (Postgres + Prisma)" steps above to set up a local database.
+For production, configure a managed Postgres instance and set `DATABASE_URL` accordingly.

 ## Technologies